 Many places inspire and satisfy the cravings of experiencing things new.
 Few truly speak to open a dialogue with your soul.
 Because of its history, Hiroshima is one of them.

 Hiroshima sometimes finds itself just missing the cut on itineraries due to it being a bit south from hugely popular Tokyo and Kyoto.
-While it doesn't have the abundance of big city life or famous, traditional themes that tend to draw people to the other two, Hiroshima is one of the more underrated spots in Japan that more people need to see.
+While it doesn't have that big city life or famous, traditional themes that tend to draw people to the other two, Hiroshima is one of the more underrated spots in Japan that more people need to see.